 Pharmacy Residency Programs

-The University of North Texas System College of Pharmacy (UNTSCP) PGY-2 Ambulatory Care pharmacy residency is delivered in partnership with UNT Health, a university-based clinical practice group, based in the Fort Worth cultural district.
+The PGY2 Ambulatory Care Pharmacy Residency Program at the University of North Texas (UNT) System College of Pharmacy, also known as the HSC College of Pharmacy (HSCCP), is delivered in partnership with HSC Health, a university-based clinical practice group, based in the Fort Worth cultural district.
 Residents will participate in an interprofessional layered learner model in most clinical experiences.
 Experiences include family medicine, geriatrics, internal medicine, underserved populations, academia, research, and practice management.
 Additionally, residents will be integrated into the academic activities of the college of pharmacy throughout the duration of the program.
 Graduates of this program will be prepared for careers in ambulatory care, academia, or other sub-specialties.

-The Medical City Arlington PGY-1 Pharmacy Practice Residency is delivered in partnership with the University of North Texas System College of Pharmacy (UNTSCP).
+The Medical City Arlington PGY-1 Pharmacy Residency is delivered in partnership with The University of North Texas Health Science Center at Fort Worth, College of Pharmacy.
 Residents will participate in multiple practice areas, including but not limited to internal medicine, critical care, neonatal, cardiology, infectious disease, and management.
 Pharmacy Residents will be part of a multi-disciplinary team that provides evidence-based optimal patient care.